-The members of the International Jury - Ildikó Enyedi, Nadav Lapid, Adina Pintilie, Mohammad Rasoulof, Gianfranco Rosi and Jasmila Žbanić - have decided on the prizes in the Competition at the 71st Berlinale.
+During the Industry Event in March, the International Jury comprising Ildikó Enyedi, Nadav Lapid, Adina Pintilie, Mohammad Rasoulof, Gianfranco Rosi and Jasmila Žbanić decided on the prizes in the Competition of the 71st Berlinale.

 Videos of the award announcements and the reactions of the winners